Veklury® (remdesivir)

 Study design

-A phase 3, randomized (2:1), double-blind, placebo-controlled, multicenter study evaluated the safety and efficacy of RDV (n=163; 200 mg loading dose via IV infusion on Day 1, followed by 100 mg daily IV infusion up to Day 5) compared to placebo (n=80; IV saline daily4) in participants with moderately to severely reduced kidney function (eGFR <30 mL/min/1.73 m2, including participants with ESRD on chronic dialysis) who were hospitalized for COVID19 pneumonia.
+A phase 3, randomized (2:1), double-blind, placebo-controlled, multicenter study evaluated the safety and efficacy of RDV (n=163; 200 mg loading dose via IV infusion on Day 1, followed by 100 mg daily IV infusion up to Day 5) compared to placebo (n=80; IV saline daily5) in participants with moderately to severely reduced kidney function (eGFR <30 mL/min/1.73 m2, including participants with ESRD on chronic dialysis) who were hospitalized for COVID19 pneumonia.
 Participants in both arms received standard-of-care.
 Participants aged ≥12 years were eligible for study enrollment; however, no participants <18 years of age enrolled in the study.
 Participants who required IMV, NIV, ECMO, or renal replacement therapy for AKI were not eligible for study enrollment.
 The primary endpoint was a composite of all-cause mortality and the initiation of IMV through Day 29.
 No renal dose adjustment was required for those assigned to receive RDV.
-There were 249 participants enrolled in the study; 6 of those participants were not treated.2
+There were 249 participants enrolled in the study; 6 of those participants were not treated.3

-Of the 243 participants who received treatment, 89 (37%) had ESRD on chronic dialysis: 59 participants (36%) in the RDV group and 30 (38%) in the placebo group.2
+Of the 243 participants who received treatment, 89 (37%) had ESRD on chronic dialysis: 59 participants (36%) in the RDV group and 30 (38%) in the placebo group.3

-Efficacy results2
+Efficacy results3

-In the Kaplan-Meier estimates there was no significant difference between the RDV and placebo groups in the composite endpoint of all-cause death or IMV through Day 29 (RDV: 30%; placebo: 34%; HR, 0.82; 95% CI: 0.5–1.32; P=0.61).
+In the Kaplan-Meier estimates, there was no significant difference between the RDV and placebo groups in the composite endpoint of all-cause death or IMV through Day 29 (RDV: 30%; placebo: 34%; HR, 0.82; 95% CI: 0.5–1.32; P=0.61).
 This remained true regardless of baseline kidney disease status (ESRD on chronic dialysis: HR, 1.06; 95% CI: 0.48–2.36; P=0.88; AKI: HR, 0.84; 95% CI: 0.4–1.77; P=0.65; chronic kidney disease: HR, 0.81; 95% CI: 0.3–2.18; P=0.67).
 However, due to insufficient enrollment, the study was not powered to determine a difference between the study arms in efficacy outcomes.

-Safety results2
+Safety results3

-Safety data are only available from all participants, including participants with ESRD on chronic dialysis.
+Safety data are only available for all participants, including participants with ESRD on chronic dialysis.
 Overall, 131 participants (80%) in the RDV group and 62 participants (78%) in the placebo group experienced ≥1 TEAE.
 The most frequently reported TEAEs were hypotension (RDV: n=18 [11%]; placebo: n=4 [5%]), respiratory failure (RDV: n=10 [6%]; placebo: n=10 [13%]), and constipation (RDV: n=12 [7%]; placebo: n=7 [9%]).
 Serious TEAEs occurred in 82 participants (50%) in the RDV group and 40 participants (50%) in the placebo group; none of these were considered treatment related.
 Premature study drug discontinuation due to a TEAE occurred in 8 participants (5%) in the RDV group and 1 participant (1%) in the placebo group.

 Study design and demographics